BC Lietkabelis: 2020-present: EuroCup years

 Lietkabelis was invited to join the EuroCup after Rytas left for the FIBA Basketball Champions League during the summer of 2020.
-Playing in a very strong group, with Virtus Segafredo Bologna, Lokomotiv Kuban, AS Monaco, MoraBanc Andorra and Telenet Giants Antwerp, Lietkabelis finished the season with 2-8 record, one win away from qualification to the Top 16 phase.
+Playing in a very strong group, with Virtus Segafredo Bologna, Lokomotiv Kuban, AS Monaco, MoraBanc Andorra and Telenet Giants Antwerp, Lietkabelis finished the season with 2–8 record, one win away from qualification to the Top 16 phase.
 Kyle Vinales and Margiris Normantas were team leaders during EuroCup season, with players like Gytis Masiulis and late season signing Đorđe Gagić also having some strong games.
-Lietkabelis managed to reach the finals of the King Mindaugas Cup, where they lost to Žalgiris Kaunas 69:76.
-In the LKL, Lietkabelis won third place for the second season in a row, by beating BC Juventus 3:2 in the bronze medal series, qualifying once again for the EuroCup for the next season.
+Lietkabelis managed to reach the finals of the King Mindaugas Cup, where they lost to Žalgiris Kaunas 69–76.
+In the LKL, Lietkabelis lost to Rytas Vilnius 0-3 in the semifinals, but won third place for the second season in a row, by beating BC Juventus 3–2 in the bronze medal series, qualifying once again for the EuroCup for the next season.